(See Marvel NOW! section for retold origin)

 Powers and Abilities

 Give the powers of the Star-Lord, Peter's suit grants him many powers and abilities..
 The suit allows him sustained flight and survival in space.
 His suit is harder than steel can can even take direct blasts from star ships capable of leveling mountains.
 He can heal and has energy shields.

-Starlord is also equipped with advanced, voice activated weaponry, including his signature "Element Guns", and is an excellent marksman.
+Starlord is also equipped with advanced, voice activated weaponry, his signature "Element Guns", and is an excellent marksman.
 He is also skilled at hand to hand combat and sword fighting.